netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

 The `ServiceMonitor` directs Prometheus to detect Exporters in the `default` and `monitoring` namespaces only.
 To detect Exporters from other namespaces add the names of those namespaces under the `namespaceSelector:` field.

 !!! note "Note"
     If the Exporter that needs to be monitored exists in a namespace other than the `default` or `monitoring` namespace, then additional RBAC privileges must be provided to Prometheus to access those namespaces.
-The following is sample YAML (`prometheus-clusterRole.yaml`) file the provides Prometheus full access to resources across the namespaces:
+The following is a sample YAML (`prometheus-clusterRole.yaml`) file that provides Prometheus full access to resources across the namespaces:

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1